FILE: <bc-46.htm> GENERAL INDEX [Navigate

 differences in trans/cis ratios and other biochemical differences might be

 useful in designing selective pesticides (Mullin & Croft 1984, 1985).
-The
+The detoxification enzymes found in pests are also present in

-Data from in vivo synergism tests show that
+vivo synergism tests show

-in pests.
+those in pests.
 In fact, evidence to data shows the opposite trend.
 Although in vitro enzyme assays have shown many cases in which pests

 have higher levels of detoxification enzymes than natural enemies, the